Crossers are one of the most common clay targets you'll come across. Here's how to nail them

 If you don’t you’re going to be playing catch-up.

 If your feet/stance position was set for the perceived ‘visual’ pick up point – and not your ‘now’ point -you might find that your upper body cannot physically turn enough to take a comfortable shot.

-Although this target can often be a bit of a bogey clay for shooters, the easy way to ensure lots of ticks on your score sheet is to try and treat it in exactly the same way as you would a conventional crosser.
+This target can often be a bit of a bogey clay for shooters.
+The way to deal with it is to try and treat it in exactly the same way as you would a conventional crosser.

-(This is a classic scenario where tracing the flight line of the clay with your finger will definitely help imprint the clay’s line of travel in your mind.)
+Watch how the clay is presented.
+Tracing the flight line of the clay with your finger will definitely help imprint the clay’s line of travel in your mind.

 Knowing the precise path of the clay will enable you to judge your initial pick up point and also your intended kill zone.

-The next thing to consider is your stance and mount.
+Then consider your stance and mount.
 Don’t even think about trying to shoot ‘gun up,’ as this will tempt you into aiming at the target – and you’ll find the gun gets very heavy, very quickly.